 Traditional thermoelectric power plant maintenance was – and still is, to a large extent – conducted manually.
 This massive effort involves teams of engineers and technicians physically and periodically combing high altitude, hard-to-reach assets and electricity infrastructure, checking for performance issues and wear-and-tear.
 This manual maintenance and monitoring are supplemented by an array of remotely-monitored sensors.

 Yet, as we discussed in a recent blog post, these teams suffer the same vulnerabilities as everyone in today’s Coronavirus pandemic – and plant operators are challenged to keep them in the field.

-Moreover, manual maintenance is by definition costly, and in practice very time-intensive.
+Moreover, manual maintenance is by definition costly, and in practice very time consuming.
 This results in high overhead that cuts into the bottom line, and long gaps between inspections that result in unacceptable delays before problems are spotted.
 In many cases, it can literally be weeks or months before critical defects are picked up – if they are at all.
 Sensors provide early warnings, but cannot be deployed over every single component in a huge facility and are prone to false positives.
-Moreover, alerts from sensors need to manually checked by crews.
+Moreover, alerts from sensors need to be manually checked by crews.